INTO-CPS-Association/DTaaS/docs/admin/servers/auth.md

 ## Limitation

-The rules in _conf_ file are not dynamically loaded into the **traefik-forward-auth** microservice.
+The rules in _conf.*_ file are not dynamically loaded into the **traefik-forward-auth** microservice.
 Any change in the _conf_ file requires retart of **traefik-forward-auth** for the changes to take effect.